Medical

 Carter, R., Rodriguez, B., Williams, J., Koh, Y., & Chilek, D. R. Respiratory Muscle Training in Patients with COPD.
 RT: The Journal for Respiratory Care Practitioners, 24(7), (2011): 8-13.

 This study proposes special measures known as COPD rehabilitation services provided by health care practitioners with the aim of empowering patients with skills and information necessary for managing health.
 These services provide a holistic approach which is significant in improving health and incorporates multiple topics in relation to self-care that can be effectively integrated.
 For my final research paper, I will incorporate this article section to emphasize on the need for repository exercise as a treatment remedy for COPD patients.
-In supporting the credibility of the source, this study is a peer reviewed article and published by university press with scholarly credibility.
+In supporting the credibility of the source, this study is a peer-reviewed article published by a university press with scholarly credibility.

 Guarascio, A. J., Ray, S. M., Finch, C. K., & Self, T. H. The clinical and economic burden of chronic obstructive pulmonary disease in the USA.
 Clinicecon Outcomes Res, 5, (2013): 235-245. doi:10.2147/CEOR.S34321